fc-io/react-for-beginners/week_05 – SSR/week_05_b_assignments.md

     * Either a snippet or a scaled down image of a site.
     * For week 2, the image can be of how it looks in the terminal when you run your program or how the generated html page looks like.

+* BONUS: Add a moving loading indicator when server data is loading.
+* BONUS: Add a custom 404 page.
 * Commit and push to a new github repo.
 * Publish your site.
 * Make sure to provide a link to the repo and the site in the assignment hand-in